Zorro is one of the most stable and robust development tools, and we're

 firstname.lastname@example.org.
-Please describe how to reproduce the problem, and always include the script, the log, and related data such as asset list, asset history, or external logs if needed.
-Do NOT send screenshots or videos, or photos that you took from your monitor, unless we ask for them.
+Please describe how to reproduce the problem, and always include the script, the log, and related data such as asset list, asset history, or external logs.
+Please do not send screenshots, videos, or photos that you took from your monitor (unless we for them).
 You need no support ticket for bug reports.
-Real bugs are normally fixed within 2-3 days.
+Real Zorro bugs are normally fixed within 2-3 days.
 Zorro 2.56 (release candidate) bugs and issues